The Best Method: Cloud vs. Physical Storage for Digital Evidence

 For example, law enforcement agencies can often utilize existing IT infrastructure to store and manage digital evidence.

-However, the potential drawback of this is that outdated hardware may no longer be suitable for the demands of modern digital evidence management.
+However, a potential drawback of this approach is that outdated hardware may no longer be suitable for meeting the demands of modern digital evidence management.
 This is also where the potential pitfall of 'if it isn't broke, don't fix it' might creep in.
-Designated hardware may even continue to be used unnoticed without any significant upgrades over time.
+Designated hardware may even continue to be used unnoticed, with no significant upgrades over time.

 No Need for Internet Connectivity